dmawardi/Hivecomb2025/README.md

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

+# Deployment
+When deploying, you will need to setup the .env file and make sure you complete the below steps in order to create a user that will be the admin

 ## Creating a User
 ```bash
 php artisan create:user someone@example.com --password=supersecret